greenm01/ec4x/docs/ec4x_specs.md

 | Spy ELI4    | > 19 | > 18 | > 16 | > 12 | > 7  |
 | Spy ELI5    | NA   | > 19 | > 18 | > 16 | > 12 |

-\*Total the number of Scouts within the same fleet and subtract one.
+\*Total the number of units within the same fleet and subtract one.
 This is the die roll modifier.

 \*The maximum modifier is +3